zalter-com/izvor/docs/service-manager.md

 `altSvcHeaderValue` is needed to allow the service to advertise it provides "CORS".
 By default, its value should be just `h2=":443"` or whatever your outside port number is.

-`enableCors` value is `true` by default, but you can provide an object containing the CORS Headers.
+`enableCORS` value is `true` by default, but you can provide an object containing the CORS Headers.
 Some values explained above are used if none provided for those headers.

 Commonly used like: